Lyme Disease: Symptoms, Causes and Natural Support Strategies

 Article Summary:

-• Lyme disease is an illness transmitted by the bite of a tick which has been infected with Borrelia burgdoferi.
+• Lyme disease is an illness transmitted by the bite of a tick that has been infected with Borrelia burgdoferi.
 However, it’s important to note that ticks can also carry additional infections besides Lyme disease which can prompt coinfections.

 • Coinfections have been found within more than half of all people who suffer from Lyme disease, and 30% of those studied also report experiencing more than two coinfections at a time.